adunning/dissertation/07-works.md

 \markboth{Alexander's Works}{Alexander's Works}

-The following catalogue presents Alexander's works according to the approximate chronology presented in chapter 2, under '[The chronology of Alexander's works as an Augustinian]'.
+The following catalogue presents Alexander's works in the order of the approximate date of their completion in chapter 2, under '[The chronology of Alexander's works as an Augustinian]'.
 This is an update of @hunt:1984schools [pp. 125–149], itself built on earlier lists [@rouse:2004henry, K4; @mynors:1991registrum, R42; @leland:1709commentarii, pp. 239–244; @carley:2010john, chap.
 218; @bale:1902index, pp. 23–27; @bale:1557scriptorum, pp. 1:272–273; @tanner:1748bibliotheca, pp. 538–542; @esposito:1915unpublished; see also @sharpe:1997handlist, s.v.
 'Alexander Nequam OSA'].
+It has been possible to find only a handful of manuscripts of which Hunt was not aware, and it has not been necessary to update his listing of them significantly, though corrections have been made based on updated catalogues and examination of manuscripts where possible.
 Following Hunt's practice, a solidus is used to indicate a fragment in quoting incipits and explicits.
 For a table summarizing the numbers of copies listed below, see above in chapter 4, under '[Results of the dissemination effort]'.
+The records of manuscripts have been entirely reworked, based on the Corpus of British Medieval Library Catalogues.

 ## Major Works {.unnumbered}